HS2 Construction Issues

 HS2 drop-in sessions are occasionally held to enable affected parishes to discuss issues with HS2 representatives.
 The venue, dates and times for local sessions will be shown in the events section on the Home page of this website.

 Banbury Lane may be closed for through traffic at Lower Thorpe for up to two years during the construction period.

-HS2 is constructing the Magpie Works Compound between Banbury Road and the Sulgrave Road near to where the model airplane club operated.
+HS2 is constructing the Magpie Works Compound between Banbury Road and the Sulgrave Road.
 It will provide offices and parking for up to 150-200 vehicles.
 An additional problem is that HS2 has constructed a concrete batch plant at the compound, preparing concrete for use along the route.
-It will give an industrial feel to the location and the site will be illuminated throughout the night.
+It gives an industrial feel to the location.
+The site will be illuminated throughout the night.

 Construction traffic concerns

 Construction traffic is a major concern.
 HS2 propose to route HGV construction traffic along the B4525 turning into Sulgrave Road to the material works compound mentioned above.
 Other vehicles will be able to access the compound from other directions.
 The sole access to the compound will on the Sulgrave Road as it approaches the Magpie road junction.
 The traffic route map below was provided by HS2 in October 2020.

 The Parish Council petitioned against the HS2 Hybrid Bill requesting noise and construction traffic mitigation.
 In January 2015 HS2 offered an Assurance to remove large construction traffic going through the village centre with the exception of the creation of the satellite work compound and a balancing pond in Lower Thorpe; a cross country haul route is proposed.